 Cruise ships and the periodic crowds they bring are also a downside if they affect your plans due to the sudden influx of temporary visitors.

 The Bahamas, although stunning away from major entry points is the most heavily developed, expensive and American influenced.
+Haiti is and feels like a forgotten country.
+It is truly third world akin to Central Africa.
+It is fine in parts, but there is rarely anything mid-range, little to see and hard work.

 Onward travel and naturally the crime and violence that unfortunately affect many urban areas (although playing dominos in a small town on a small island it won't be further from your mind -nevertheless you do need to take care especially after dark).

 Getting Around: For ferry options, see right.
 The regional airline is Leeward Islands Air Transport or LIAT (Luggage In Another Town or Leave Island Any Time, which say it all for the reputation).
 Caribbean Air is a second option with a smaller network focused on Jamaica covering only the major islands.
 As part of Air Jamaica there are good connections with Air Jamaica into Jamaica from North America and the UK.
 Getting into the region from Europe the UK and Paris are the best/cheapest hubs.
+The only land border is Dominica Republic and Haiti.
+This is ease enough walk through (bridge over river) with transport on each side, or as part of a Caribe bus international bus trip.

 Apart from Cuba, where you need a 'Tourist Card' the region is pretty much visa free, but getting around a few countries on a loop on one-way tickets can be problematic.